spacetelescope/jwst/docs/jwst/assign_wcs/main.rst

   >>> print(ra, dec, lam, slit_id)
   (321.15970971929175, -16.549348214686127, 3.235814824179365, 12.0)

+For IFU observations, the slit ID is the index of the slice; values range from 0 to 29.
+For MOS observations, the slit ID is the name of the slit, as specified by the "slitlet_id" field in the :ref:`MSA metadata file<msa_metadata>`.
+For fixed slit observations, the slit ID is a fixed integer for each slit as shown in the table below.
+These values can also be retrieved by slit name using the :func:`jwst.assign_wcs.nrs_fs_slit_id` function.

+.. list-table:: NIRSpec Fixed Slit IDs
+   :header-rows: 1

+   * - Slit Name
+     - Slit ID
+   * - S200A1
+     - -101
+   * - S200A2
+     - -102
+   * - S400A1
+     - -103
+   * - S1600A1
+     - -104
+   * - S200B1
+     - -105

 For NIRSpec modes that are processed through the :ref:`extract_2d <extract_2d_step>` step (MOS, FS, BOTS), a new WCS is assigned to each extracted slit that fixes the slit ID to a specific value, so it is no longer required on input and not reported on output.